 They are delicious in soups, stir fries, sauces, stews or simply roasted.
 They have a quicker cooking time than both onions and the Gold/Red varieties.

-They are the result of a cross between Shallots and Onions, they are also commonly known as French Echalion.
-Their bigger size (10-18cm) makes them easier to peal and work with.
-Up to a dozen bulbs can multiply in a season.
+They are the result of a cross between Shallots and Onions, another common term is French Echalion.
+Their bigger size (10-18cm) makes them easier to peel and work with and up to a dozen bulbs can multiply in a season.

 Shallots are easy to grow, simply requiring a well drained soil and a sunny spot.
-It is a good idea to keep shallots moist during growth, they have a short root system so regular watering is important for good bulb growth.
-It is also a good idea to fertilise well for best production.
+It is a good idea to keep shallots moist during growth, they have a short root system so regular watering is important for good bulb development.
+It is a good idea to grow in a rich, friable soil and add a little fertiliser for best production.
 Plant the bulbs just under soil level and space around 20-40cm apart.

-You can companion plant you shallots with lettuce, cabbage, beets, carrots, mint, thyme, sage, strawberries and tomatoes.
+You can companion plant your shallots with lettuce, cabbage, beets, carrots, mint, thyme, sage, strawberries and tomatoes.
 They shouldn’t be teamed with beans or peas.

 The old adage is to plant on the shortest day and harvest on the longest as they take 90-120 days to mature.
 In warmer areas they can be planted and harvested a bit earlier.
 You should pull the bulbs before flowering, as the green shoots begin to bend and wither.
 Dry them in a well ventilated area for two to three weeks before separating then storing or feasting.